awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 This mid\-level `UpdateItem` operation does not support the `Add` action \(see [UpdateItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html)\) supported by the underlying DynamoDB operation\.

 **Note**
 The `PutItem` operation \([Putting an Item \- Table\.PutItem Method](WorkingWithItemsDocumentClasses.md#PutMidLevelDotNet)\) can also can perform an update\.
 If you call `PutItem` to upload an item and the primary key exists, the `PutItem` operation replaces the entire item\.
-Note that, if there are attributes in the existing item and those attributes are not specified on the `Document` that is being put, the PutItem operation deletes those attributes\.
+If there are attributes in the existing item and those attributes are not specified on the `Document` that is being put, the `PutItem` operation deletes those attributes\.
 However, `UpdateItem` only updates the specified input attributes\.
 Any other existing attributes of that item will remain unchanged\.

-The following are the steps to update an item using the AWS SDK for \.NET document model\.
+The following are the steps to update an item using the AWS SDK for \.NET document model\:

 1. Execute the `Table.LoadTable` method by providing the name of the table in which you want to perform the update operation\.